 Due to the lack of trust and transparency, organizations waste a great deal of time and money on a middle person to finalize agreements.
 Smart contracts remove the need for an intermediary because each record is connected to the previous one and consecutive ones on the blockchain on the distributed ledger, creating trustless relationships within the ecosystem.
 They eliminate any ambiguity when it comes to a transaction being executed.
 Smart contracts are becoming a widespread phenomenon, serving as the supporting technology behind many applications.

 Smart contracts run on the Ethereum blockchain and have the power to execute and enforce themselves autonomously and automatically.
 To write a smart contract and use it on the network, you need to know how to code and have enough Ethereum to deploy your contract.
 You can use an online gas calculator to determine the cost associated with deploying the smart contract, which is based on bytecode size, gas price, and network congestion.
+After deployment, you can track your Ethereum transaction on a block explorer to verify its status, check gas fees, and view the contract’s details.
 Originally used for cryptocurrency transactions, smart contracts have unlimited growth potential.

 Let’s Start at The Beginning: What Are Smart Contracts?